Food Waste Service Update

 Weekly collections of the food waste caddies will start from 13 April 2026.

-The external food waste caddy will be emptied on your usual collection day and should be placed alongside your waste and recycling bins and be visible from the road.
+The external food waste caddy will be emptied on your usual collection day and should be placed alongside your waste and recycling bins for collection.

 As with your other bins, please put the food waste caddy out by 7am and leave it out until it has been emptied.